sunriselayer/gitbook/develop/cosmwasm/iya-strategy.md

-# Strategy Contract for Interchain Yield Aggregator
+# Strategy contracts for Interchain Yield Aggregator

 Development requires the knowledge of [CosmWasm](./cosmwasm.md).